implexa/implexa/memory-bank/activeContext.md

 # Active Context

 ## Current Task: March 6, 2025
+UI Command Interface Implementation for Implexa Project - Incorporating Relationship and Revision Commands

+Today, I've worked on incorporating the relationship_commands.rs and revision_commands.rs modules into the frontend to enable functionality for managing part relationships and revisions.

+## UI Command Interface Implementation Progress

+### 1. Issues Addressed
+- Integrated relationship and revision command modules into the main.rs file
+- Created frontend context providers for relationship and revision functionality
+- Implemented UI components to interact with these backend commands
+- Enhanced the PartDetail page to display and manage relationships and revisions

+### 2. Implementation Details
+- Added relationship_commands.rs and revision_commands.rs imports to main.rs
+- Initialized state management for the relationship and revision components
+- Registered all relationship and revision commands in the Tauri invoke_handler
+- Created two new context providers:
+  - RelationshipsContext.tsx - For managing part relationships (parent/child)
+  - RevisionContext.tsx - For managing part revisions with different statuses
+- Updated App.tsx to include these new context providers
+- Enhanced PartDetail.tsx to:
+  - Add a new "Revisions" tab
+  - Show parent relationships (where a part is used)
+  - Show child relationships (components of a part)
+  - Display revision history and allow status changes
+  - Enable creation of new revisions and relationships

+### 3. Implementation Files Modified/Created
+- Modified main.rs to register relationship and revision commands
+- Created src/ui/context/RelationshipsContext.tsx
+- Created src/ui/context/RevisionContext.tsx
+- Modified src/ui/App.tsx to include new context providers
+- Enhanced src/ui/pages/PartDetail.tsx with relationship and revision UI components

+### 4. Current Status
+- Successfully integrated relationship and revision commands into the frontend
+- Users can now view, create, update, and delete relationships and revisions through the UI
+- The UI now provides a more complete PLM experience with relationship management and revision control

+## Previous Task: March 6, 2025
+UI Command Interface Implementation for Implexa Project

+We've worked on debugging UI errors that occur when trying to use backend functionality from the frontend.
+The main issue identified was that many backend modules were not properly exposed to the frontend through Tauri commands.

+### 1. Issues Addressed
+- Fixed "Failed to create repository: command create_repository not found" error by properly registering existing repository commands
+- Created command interfaces for several backend modules that weren't exposed to the frontend
+- Implemented proper state initialization in the Tauri application setup

+### 2. Implementation Details
+- Added Tauri command interfaces for:
+  - Workflow management (workflows, states, transitions)
+  - Approval handling (review, approve, reject)
+  - Manufacturer part management
+  - Property management
+  - File management
+- Updated main.rs to register all commands in the invoke_handler
+- Created proper state initialization for all modules to handle dependency injection

+### 3. Implementation Files Created
+- workflow_commands.rs - Commands for workflow management
+- approval_commands.rs - Commands for approval handling
+- manufacturer_part_commands.rs - Commands for manufacturer part management
+- property_commands.rs - Commands for property management
+- file_commands.rs - Commands for file management

+## Previous Task: March 6, 2025
 Unit Testing Fixes in Implexa Project

 We successfully fixed the failing unit tests in the Implexa project, focusing on the `test_part_creation_and_workflow` test in `part_management.rs` that was failing.